 A memoir by award winning journalist and Boston Globe writer Brian McGrory, Buddy: How a Rooster Made Me a Family Man is a moving and funny account of one man's journey from bachelor to husband and stepfather, aided by a menagerie of pets - including a cute baby chick who turned out to be a rooster.
 As a self-proclaimed animal lover, I found myself shedding a tear one minute and snorting with laughter the next as I read about the author's transition from a city dwelling, globetrotting single guy to a life in the suburbs as a family man.

 Gilead is a quiet, reflective book about things of the heart and spirit—forgiveness and the relationship between father and son.
 John Ames is an elderly pastor in the small town of Gilead, Iowa in the 1950s.
 He had a son late in life and is writing down his thoughts and memories for his son so that his son will know about his family and heritage.
 Pastor Ames is the grandson and son of preachers.
 His grandfather had been a fiery abolitionist preacher before the Civil War and his father a pacifist preacher.
 His best friend is Robert Boughton, also a pastor in Gilead.

-The members of Fond du Lac Visual Arts have collaborated in an annual show at the Fond du Lac Public Library gallery through December.
+The members of Fond du Lac Visual Arts have collaborated in an exhibit at the Fond du Lac Public Library Langdon Divers Gallery in June.
 The range of work is vast: jewelry, ceramics, watercolor, collage, oils … it’s a multimedia exhibit that showcases the diversity of the group.